koka-lang/koka/readme.md

 <a href="https://koka-lang.github.io/koka/doc/book.html#why-handlers"><img align="right" width="300" src="doc/snippet-yield.png" /></a>

-Koka is a strongly typed functional-style language with clean syntax and excellent performance.
+Koka is a strongly typed functional-style language with effect types and handlers.
-What sets Koka apart is _effect typing_, _effect handlers_,
-and _Perceus_ memory management:

 * The core of Koka consists of a small set of well-studied language features, like first-class functions, a higher-rank polymorphic type- and effect